 – Faster browsers are available

 In conclusion, you can stick with Chrome if you’re currently using it and you’re comfortable.
 It’s not a fine choice.
 If your computer is older or you want better performance while multitasking Firefox is a better option for you.
-If you’re on the go or have a data cap consider giving Opera a try.
-If you’re the creative type or looking for a change Vivaldi is worth investigating.
+When you’re on the go or have a data cap consider giving Opera a try.
+But if you’re the creative type or looking for a change Vivaldi is worth investigating.

 If you have any issues or questions about your web browsers feel free to give Rush Tech Support a call at 844-881-7874.